X

 If you've got an ARM (or are considering taking one) and expect to prepay it, there are some differences you need to understand.

-Prepaying your adjustable rate mortgage is slightly different than prepaying a fixed-rate loan.
-At regular intervals, your mortgage lender or servicer reviews the remaining outstanding balance on your ARM loan, calculates your coming period's interest rate, and informs you of your new rate and payment, which is based upon what term remains of your original term.
+Prepaying your adjustable rate mortgage is quite different than prepaying a fixed-rate loan.
+With an ARM, your mortgage lender or servicer reviews the remaining outstanding balance on your ARM loan at regular intervals.
+At each interval, the lender calculates your coming period's interest rate, and informs you of your new rate and payment, which is based upon what term remains of your original term.
+(If you're unfamiliar with ARMs, you should read HSH's Comprehensive Guide to Adjustable-Rate Mortgages").

-This means that, unlike a fixed-rate mortgage, prepaying an ARM doesn't really shorten the term by much, but these regular resets mean savings come in the form of monthly payments (and interest charges) that are lower than they would be absent you making any prepayments.
+This means that, unlike a fixed-rate mortgage, prepaying an ARM doesn't really shorten the loan term by much, and regular rate and payment resets mean savings come in the form of monthly payments (and interest charges) that are lower than they would be absent you making any prepayments.

 Prepaying an ARM